liferay/liferay-frontend-projects/How-to-write-your-own-loader.md

-Though the mechanism is inspired in `webpack`, the differences between `webpack`'s and Liferay bundler's models makes loaders' API incompatible so you cannot reuse `webpack` with our bundler or vice versa.
+Though the mechanism is inspired in `webpack`, the differences between `webpack`'s and Liferay bundler's models makes loaders' API incompatible so you cannot reuse `webpack` loaders with our bundler or vice versa.

 ## What is a loader